wp-plugins/recently-registered/readme.txt

 = Does this work on MultiSite? =

 Yes, but do *not* use this plugin.
-See, this code just activates something that's already there on WordPress MultiSite.
+This code just activates something that's already there on WordPress MultiSite.
 You don't need it!

 = Does this work on BuddyPress? =
 Yes!